FAQ

 2. What if I fall asleep and snore, or fart during my massage?

-Look — it happens.
-These are natural bodily functions and they are nothing to be embarrassed about.
+It happens - and is nothing to worry about or be embarrassed by.
+They are natural bodily functions.
 In fact, these are all signs that your body is relaxing, which is the primary goal of getting a massage!

 3. What is an emotional release?